 One of the hardest questions we get from individuals divorcing in Minnesota involves adultery and divorce.
 Extramarital affairs and infidelity may come up during a divorce.

 Adultery is a sensitive topic to discuss.
-It’s a very personal issue, with layers upon layers of emotions on both sides.
+It’s a very personal issue, with layers of emotions on both sides.
 Typically, individuals want to know what the law says about cheating and how it’s going to impact their divorce.
 This article focuses on both, the legal and the emotional impact of adultery in a Minnesota divorce.

 Minnesota – a “No-Fault” Divorce State

 Minnesota is known as a no-fault state when it comes to divorce.
 That means, neither spouse needs to prove that the other spouse is “at fault” for the divorce, in order to be able to get a divorce in Minnesota.
 However, the flip side of the no-fault law (not needing to prove your spouse did anything wrong) is that, the fault of either spouse (such as, an affair) in the breakup of a marriage is not to be considered in court when deciding child support, division of property, alimony (known as spousal maintenance, in Minnesota), or any other issue for that matter.

 Legal Implications of Adultery in Minnesota

 Thus, according to Minnesota law an extramarital affair should not impact a divorce case.
 However, let’s look at five important divorce issues (Custody, Child Support, Spousal Maintenance, Property Division, and Debt) to examine adultery’s impact.